 Quiche is always a welcome guest at a spring brunch or an elegant holiday gathering.
 Learn the basics of making the perfect quiche, then check out our favorite quiche recipe, along with variations featuring delicious crusts and fillings.

 Quiche is a savory pie that originated in northeastern France in the Alsace-Lorraine region.
-The most famous version is Quiche Lorraine, made with a custard filling of eggs, cream, cheese, bacon, and seasonings.
-Other versions of quiche might include ingredients such as onions, mushrooms, ham, and crab.
+The most famous version is quiche Lorraine, made with a custard filling of eggs, cream, cheese, bacon, and seasonings.
+Other popular versions of quiche include ingredients such as onions, mushrooms, ham, and crab, and particular favorites include spinach quiche and breakfast quiche.
 Some imaginative recipe developers have created ethnic variations on the pie with Italian, Mexican, and Mediterranean variations.

 With quiche, you always have options.
 You can prepare a crust from scratch (see Pastry for Single-Crust Pie) or use a refrigerated unbaked piecrust.

 While the pastry shell is baking, prepare the filling.

 Try more of our quiche recipes, including mini party quiches and our hearty hash brown quiche.